 The basics of a pregnancy test

-A pregnancy test positive test can raise a lot of emotions and questions.
-It detects human chorionic gonadotropin hormone (hCG) in urine or blood.
+A positive pregnancy test can arouse a lot of emotions and questions.
+It detects human chorionic gonadotropin hormone (hCG) in the urine or blood.
 This hormone is produced by the placenta shortly after the embryo attaches to the uterine wall.

 Differences between urine and blood tests